Locally finitely presented and coherent hearts: Torsion pairs of finite type, quasi-cotilting and cosilting objects

+concentrated in degrees $-1$ and $0$.
+An object $Q$ of $\G$ is said to be a {\bf cosilting object} when \mbox{$Q\cong H^{-1}(E)$}, for some $2$-term cosilting complex $E$ of $\Der(\G)$. \end{defi}

-Let us remark that, although the terminology may suggest so, a cosilting object $Q$ in a Grothendieck category $\G$ is not necessarily a cosilting object of $\Der(\G)$, when considered as a complex concentrated in degree zero.
+It is important to underline that, although the terminology may suggest the contrary, a cosilting object $Q$ in a Grothendieck category $\G$ is not necessarily a cosilting object of $\Der(\G)$, when considered as a complex $Q[0]$ concentrated in degree zero.
 In the following lemma we give a more explicit characterization of the $2$-term cosilting complexes.